 Laundry facilities are located on the lower levels of Hart, Sutton, Webb, and Williams.
 All washers and dryers use special debit cards that may be purchased from the campus Bookstore.
 Value may be added to the cards at anytime using the Wash Card machine in Sutton and Webb lobbies.
 If a machine malfunctions, put an out-of-order sign on it and notify the Business Office of the machine location and nature of problem.

 All residents are responsible for the cleanliness of their own room and bathroom.
-All trash must be taken out regularly and deposited in a college trash dumpster – never leave trash in the hall.
+All trash must be taken out regularly and deposited in a University trash dumpster – never leave trash in the hall.
 Scheduled room inspections are held monthly by the Residence Hall Staff to ensure proper health and safety standards are being maintained throughout the residence halls.
 Unscheduled room inspections are held as directed by the Residence Life Staff.
 A minimum of one unannounced inspection will be held each semester.